Skip to main content

 Building and uploading your Lambda code

-In order to deploy a Lambda function, the code needs to be uploaded as well.
-While Pulumi has the concept of an Archive to create the zip file, the Go implementation has a known issue which makes it impossible to use that feature.
-Rather than manually building, zipping, and uploading the code, you can extend the Pulumi program a little to do all of that before the program runs.
+To deploy a Lambda function, the code needs to be packaged and uploaded.
+Pulumi has an Archive concept for creating zip files, but the Go implementation has a known issue that makes it unusable.
+Instead, you can extend the Pulumi program to handle the build, zip, and upload steps before the main run:

 const (